Microcredentials at UT Dallas

 For non-academic requests, please submit an intent email to microcredentials@utdallas.edu and the program manager will set up a meeting to discuss more.

-The UTD’s Microcredentials Initiative soars to new heights by partnering with Coursera, a leading lifelong learning platform.
-As part of a UT System wide program, UTD students, faculty, and staff have free access to Coursera’s Career Academy.
+The UT Dallas’ Microcredentials Initiative soars to new heights by partnering with Coursera, a leading lifelong learning platform.
+As part of a UT System wide program, UT Dallas students, faculty, and staff have free access to Coursera’s Career Academy.

 Digital Badges

-To further recognize the completion of microcredentials, or other scholarly programs throughout UTD, a new digital badge initiative has also been established.
-UTD has partnered with Canvas Credentials to award digital badges for all new or existing programs that qualify.
+To further recognize the completion of microcredentials, or other scholarly programs throughout UT Dallas, a new digital badge initiative has also been established.
+UT Dallas has partnered with Canvas Credentials to award digital badges for all new or existing programs that qualify.

 As we continue to explore Microcredential Opportunities, we welcome the opportunity to help our stakeholders directly.
 If you have any questions, concerns, or suggestions, please email: microcredentials@utdallas.edu.